-Eric Parker has performed and recorded with such varied artist as Joe Cocker, Steve Winwood, Phillip Glass, Ian Hunter, Bonnie Raitt, Lou Reed, Bob Weir and Kingfish, Cornell Dupree, John Hall and countless other artists both in the studio and on the road.
-He is one of the Parker brothers, a renown local artist family with four pro drummers in their ranks.
+Eric Parker has performed and recorded as a drummer with Joe Cocker, Steve Winwood, Phillip Glass, Ian Hunter, Bonnie Raitt, Lou Reed, Bob Weir and Kingfish, Cornell Dupree, John Hall and countless other artists both in the studio and on the road.
+Eric is also a songwriter and producer with major credits to his name.

 Kyle Esposito is a Woodstock live and session musician on bass and guitar and is a band leader/singer songwriter and producer in his own right.
 Kyle has played and recorded with Dylan Doyle, The Meg Johnson Band, The Connor Kennedy Band, Naked, Nelson Esposito Quintana, Duke McVinnie, Tim Kapeluk and Sara Kramer Harris to name a few.

 Josh Tyler and Paul Schiavo handle the rhythm section on “Seventeen Years”.

 Ian Flanigan and Ava Mateo provide harmonies and depth with their unique voices on background vocals.